What is included in a Contract of Sale?

 The buyer usually signs the contract first as a formal offer to purchase.

 From the moment a buyer signs the contract, it becomes a legal and binding document.

 The seller will then sign as an acceptance of the offer.

 Settle Easy’s team of local conveyancers are the experts at reading the complexities of contracts and providing you with a review.
-We offer a FREE contract review so you know what you’re getting.
-To receive you FREE contract review, submit your details in the field below or sign up to our platform to get the ball rolling.
+We offer a free contract review so you know what you’re getting.
+To receive your free contract review, follow the prompts below to get the ball rolling.